spl/talks/README.md

-This is a collection of slides from various talks that I've given.
+This repository contains the source files for various talks that I've given.
+PDFs can be downloaded [here](https://github.com/spl/talks/downloads).